-The ETAP Process will follow the steps outlined in Figure 1.
-The OSC will approve the scope of the ETAP study (including any changes in the assumptions and study criteria for the studies used in the reliability analysis), oversee the study analysis being coordinated by the PWG, evaluate the study results, and approve the final ETAP study results.

-The ETAP Process will begin with the Participants and TAG members proposing scenarios and interfaces to be studied.
-The proposed scenarios and interfaces will be compiled by the PWG and then evaluated by the OSC to determine which ones will be included for analysis in the current planning cycle.
-The PWG will coordinate the development of the enhanced transmission access studies based upon the OSC-approved scope and prepare a report which will identify recommended transmission solutions that could increase transmission access.
+The OSC will establish the annual scope of the ETAP study based upon the scenarios selected by the TAG (including any changes in the assumptions and study criteria for the studies used in the reliability analysis), oversee the study analysis being coordinated by the PWG, evaluate the study results, and approve the final ETAP study results.
+The PWG will coordinate the development of the enhanced transmission access studies and prepare a report which will identify recommended transmission solutions that could increase transmission access.
+In addition to the selection of the ETAP scenarios, the TAG participates in the ETAP Process by providing timely input on the annual study scope elements associated with the development of the economic transmission planning process as outlined in the TAG annual work plan.

 The final results of the ETAP Process will include the estimated costs and schedules to provide the increased transmission capabilities.
 The enhanced transmission access study results will be reviewed with the TAG.
+The TAG members are responsible for providing feedback to the OSC on the results.